jkammau97/Metroid/README.md

 very nice! i think this will also help the shell to fit better later on.

+So Currently, I've been trying to update the base so that it would match what i had already done on one side.
+I gave up with feature mirror, and just chopped the base in half, removed the un-updated one, part mirror new the half base along with the talons, and unioned the base back together.
+Jeez I spent too much time on that.

 ### Talons
 ### Orbs
 ### Jelly_Shell